Saving and detaching attachments

 To see an e-mail attachment after MIME processing, send an e-mail with an attachment, then in your Sent folder highlight the e-mail you sent and click "View -> Message Source".

-The Attachment Extractor extension provides many more features.
+The Attachment Extractor add-on provides many more features.
 This includes the ability to filter what attachments should get extracted based on the file name extension.
 You could use that to extract just the image files in a message or a folder.
+Unfortunately that add-on is no longer maintained and appears to have problems with recent versions of Thunderbird.
+An alternative way of automating attachment extraction would be to write a message filter to do that, using a "save attachments to" or a "delete attachments to" action.
+The FiltaQuilla add-on adds support for those actions.